The Czech Republic’s integration into the EU – monetary and economic policy

 Current composition of the euro area

-The twelve countries that adopted the cash euro in 2002 were joined by Slovenia in 2007, Malta and Cyprus in 2008, Slovakia in 2009, Estonia in 2011 and Latvija in 2014.
+The twelve countries that adopted the cash euro in 2002 were joined by Slovenia in 2007, Malta and Cyprus in 2008, Slovakia in 2009, Estonia in 2011 and Latvija in 2014, Lithuania in 2015 and Croatia in 2023.
 These countries introduced the euro under the “Big Bang” scenario, i.e. the euro started to be used for both cash and non-cash payments on the changeover date, with no non-cash transition period).
-This took the number of euro area countries to 17.
+This took the number of euro area countries to 20.